 Databases can contain an enterprise geodatabase, but they don't have to.
 Geodatabases are not supported in cloud data warehouses.

 For data store items that reference a cloud data warehouse, you can publish a map image layer in ArcGIS Pro 2.9 or later.
+For Google BigQuery, you can also publish a read-only feature layer from ArcGIS Pro 3.0.

 For data store items that reference a database management system, you can publish map image layers and feature layers in bulk.

-One feature layer and one map image layer** are created for each feature class and table to which the registered database user has access.
+When you bulk publish from the data store item, one feature layer and one map image layer** are created for each feature class and table to which the registered database user has access.

 If you do not want anyone to edit data using these feature layers, be sure the database connection you use when you add the data store connects as a user that has been granted only select privileges on the feature classes and tables in the database.